tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delete-Blob.md

 - Neither `versionid` nor `snapshot` are provided.
 - The specified snapshot or version is not (soft) deleted.

-A new SAS token (y) was also introduced to grant permission of permantly delete a blob.
+Permanent delete also includes a new SAS permission (y) grant permission to permanently delete a blob snapshot or blob version.
 For more information, see [Create a service SAS](create-service-sas.md).

 ## See also
  [Authorize requests to Azure Storage](authorize-requests-to-azure-storage.md)